Baltic states under Soviet rule (1944–1991): Soviet reforms

-The Era of Stagnation brought about the crisis of the Soviet system and reforms could no longer be ignored or delayed.
+The Era of Stagnation brought about the crisis of the Soviet system, and reforms could no longer be ignored or delayed.
 The new Soviet leader Mikhail Gorbachev came to power in 1985 and responded with glasnost and perestroika.
-They were attempts to reform the Soviet system from above to avoid revolution from below.
-The reforms failed to take into account that the USSR was held together by military force which repressed all forms of nationalism.
+There were attempts to reform the Soviet system from above to avoid revolution from below.
+The reforms failed to take into account that the USSR was held together by military force, which repressed all forms of nationalism.
 The freedoms of Glasnost released long-held feelings of nationalism in the Baltic republics, in a development known as the Singing Revolution.
 The first major demonstrations against the system were in Riga in November 1986 and the following spring in Tallinn.
-Small successful protests encouraged key individuals and by the end of 1988 the reform wing had gained a decisive position in the Baltic republics.
+Small successful protests encouraged key individuals and by the end of 1988, the reform wing had gained a decisive position in the Baltic republics.

 At the same time, coalitions of reformists and populist forces assembled in Popular Fronts.
 They concentrated largely on calls for autonomy rather than independence.
-The Supreme Soviet of the Estonian Soviet Socialist Republic made the Estonian language the state language again in January 1989, and similar legislation was passed in Latvia and Lithuania soon after.
-Next, the Baltic republics declared their sovereignty: in November 1988 in Estonia, in May 1989 in Lithuania and July 1989 in Latvia.
+The Supreme Soviet of the Estonian SSR made the Estonian language the state language again in January 1989, and similar legislation was passed in Latvia and Lithuania soon after.
+Next, the Baltic republics declared their sovereignty: in November 1988 in Estonia, in May 1989 in Lithuania, and July 1989 in Latvia.
 The Estonian Supreme Soviet reserved the right to veto laws of the Supreme Soviet of the Soviet Union.
-The Lithuanian Supreme Soviet even referred to Lithuania's independent past and its illegal annexation into the Soviet Union in 1940.
+The Supreme Soviet of the Lithuanian SSR even referred to Lithuania's independent past and its illegal annexation into the Soviet Union in 1940.
 The Supreme Soviet of the Latvian SSR was more cautious.
-The presidium of the Supreme Soviet of the Soviet Union condemned the Estonian legislation as unconstitutional.
+The presidium of the Supreme Soviet of the Soviet Union condemned the Estonian legislation as "unconstitutional".

 The first Supreme Soviet elections took place in March 1989.
-There was still only one legal communist party, but the availability of multi-candidate choice encouraged the popular fronts and other groups to spread their own electoral message.
+There was still only one legal communist party, but the availability of multi-candidate choice encouraged the popular fronts and other groups to spread their electoral message.
 The Communist Party in all three Baltic republics was divided along nationalist lines, and political leaders were increasingly responding to people rather than the party.
-The biggest demonstration was the Baltic Way in August 1989, where people protested on the fiftieth anniversary of the Molotov–Ribbentrop treaty by a human chain linking hands across the three republics.
+The biggest demonstration was the Baltic Way in August 1989, where people protested on the fiftieth anniversary of the Molotov–Ribbentrop Pact by a human chain linking hands across the three republics.
 Still, by 1990, there were not yet calls for political independence but demands for economic independence from Moscow.